andyatkinson/rideshare/README.md

     Normally you'd run `bin/rails db:create` to create databases, but Rideshare has a custom setup.

-    On MacOS run, for a brand new installation:
+    On macOS run, for a brand new installation:

     ```sh
     export RIDESHARE_DB_PASSWORD=$(openssl rand -base64 12)